Dutch may not be ready for COVID-19 vaccinations in December-officials | Health

 "We have always said we were on track to start vaccinations in January," said spokeswoman Sonja Kloppenburg of the Dutch municipal health authorities (GGD).
 "And that remains the case."
 "We will start when we feel it is safe to do so."

-Dutch health minister, Hugo de Jonge, on Wednesday said "a lot" still had to happen before vaccines could be administered.
-Harald Wychgel, a spokesman for the National Institute for Health (RIVM), which will oversee the vaccine rollout, told Reuters its plan is still under development and will be released Monday.
+Dutch Health Minister Hugo de Jonge on Wednesday said "a lot" still had to happen before vaccines could be administered.
+Harald Wychgel, a spokesman for the National Institute for Health (RIVM), which will oversee the vaccine rollout, told Reuters there was no fixed start date and that a plan would be released Monday.

+"It's not yet possible to give a specific date because we are in the middle of putting together a complex plan of execution," he said.
+The European Medicines Agency (EMA) said an expert panel will convene, also Monday, to evaluate the vaccine made by U.S. company Pfizer and German partner BioNTech.

 - READ MORE ON: